akshay1a/AIChatterBot/README.md

 # AIChatterBot
-New-gen chatting application powered by ChatGPT!
+New-gen chatting application powered by ChatGPT "text-davinci-003" Engine!

     1. It is a Desktop Application to ask questions or interact with Chatgpt but without logging into the website.